 How to Delete Photos from Google My Business

-1. Log in to your Google My Business profile
+1. Login to Your Google My Business Manager

 trash icon